-FRU Code:

-A Field Replaceable Unit code is a byte that identifies an assembly that may have failed.
-The codes will be listed in probability order, with the most probable assembly listed first and the of OOH least probable listed last.
-A code indicates there is no FRU information and a code indicates the entire unit should be 01H of have unique product Other values replaced. meanings.

-Error Code: This two byte value provides information designating which part of a diagnostic operation has failed.
-The byte 7 error code is vendor unique and defined as follows.
+- FRU Code: A Field Replaceable Unit code is a byte that identifies an assembly that may have failed.
+The codes will be listed in probability order, with the most probable assembly listed first and the least probable listed last.
+A code of OOH indicates there is no FRU information and a code of OlH indicates the entire unit should be replaced.
+Other values have product unique meanings. - This two byte value provides information designating which part of a diagnostic operation has failed.
+The byte 7 error code is vendor unique Error Code: and defined as follows. - \ Vendor Unique

-Vendor Unique